HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 - **Container**

     The container element (```<div>...</div>```) serves as a foundational block for organizing and structuring content.
 This element allows users to group elements together.
 You can resize the container through the **Style** panel by setting its width and height to fit different design needs.
-Other styling options can be applied on the container as well.
-You can also add any other user element inside a container.
+You can also apply other styling options to a container and add other user elements inside it.

     ![](../../../../assets/HCL_Presentation_Designer_Static_Element_Container.png)
     ![](../../../../assets/HCL_Presentation_Designer_Static_Element_Container_Applied_Styles.png)